HOME REMEDIES TO GET RID OF GARDENING PESTS

 Get Rid Of Whiteflies:

-Whiteflies are minute flies that are mostly a bright white.
+Whiteflies are minute files that are mostly bright white.
 They can be found infesting most types of plants, and are usually as small as aphids or ticks.
 Typically, whiteflies infest the underside of leaves and branches, so be sure to check under there.
-Spotting whiteflies shouldn’t be hard.
+Spotting whiteflies shouldn't be hard.
 While they can be ridiculously small, they are commonly found in colonies.

 The easiest way to rid your garden of these flies is to vacuum them away.
 But this will obviously leave room for more to come.
 Your next best chance is to either cut off the infected branch or sub-branch, or to introduce natural predators such as lady beetles, ladybugs, and lacewings.